Shashankmore20/TwoNumbersOperationsApp/README.md

 # TwoNumbersOperationsApp
-An App to perform Operations on Two Numbers.
+A basic Android App using JAVA to perform Operations on Two Numbers.